 I work in the digital realm, though “work” is a loud word.
 I’d say I live in it — like in a strange apartment with no walls, where the windows open into other people’s dreams.
 My artworks are worlds where plastic ponies fly over deserts made of melted clocks, where children’s toys whisper philosophical mantras, and in the background — crucified cats, covered in bubblegum.
 There’s playfulness in all this, yes.
 But also something disturbingly grown-up, uncomfortable, like the memory of your first dream in which you died.

-I just draw what doesn’t fit into words.
+I’m not trying to find meaning — I invent it.
+Each picture is as if Picasso were playing Minecraft on acid while Bach composed an 8-bit soundtrack for him.
+I draw what doesn’t fit into words.
 The graphic tablet is my brush, the screen — its canvas.
 And inspiration comes at night, when the ordinary world sleeps, and only the occasional trolleybus glides through the streets like the ghost of a forgotten thought.

 And if surrealism had a child’s face, with a strange half-smile wandering across it — that might be me.
 (Maybe.)